ibm-cloud-docs/cis/cis-cli-plugin.md

 ## WAF managed rules
 {: #waf-managed-rules}

 Manage the WAF managed rulesets and rules by using the following `managed-waf` commands.
-Migrate to new WAF by API or GUI first before you using managed WAF commands, and keep in mind that the previous version of WAF commands will stop working after you migrate.
+Migrate to new WAF by API or GUI first before you use managed WAF commands.
+Keep in mind that the previous version of WAF commands stops working after you migrate.

 ### `ibmcloud cis managed-waf rulesets`
 {: #list-rulesets}